sosy-lab/benchexec/doc/resources.md

 that can execute a thread in parallel to other such units.
 This is often called "virtual core", and the Linux kernel refers to this as "processor" (in `/proc/cpuinfo`) and as "CPU" (under `/sys/devices/system/cpu/`).
+When assigning more than one core to a run,
+BenchExec makes sure to select cores that are as close to each other as possible in the hardware architecture of the CPU.
-This means, for example that assigning 8 cores per run on a system with hyper threading will allocate 4 physical cores (each with 2 hyper-threading cores) to each run.
+This means for example that assigning 8 cores per run on a system with hyper threading will allocate 4 physical cores (each with 2 hyper-threading cores) to each run.
+The only exception is if `--no-hyperthreading` is used, in which case all but one virtual core per physical core remain unused.
+Furthermore, users of BenchExec can prevent usage of certain cores with `--allowedCores`.

 ## Memory